bloodmage18/Tower_of_Trails/README.md

 hunted : will be hunted down by specific [targets] that live in the maze

-none : will cont accept sub quest
+none : will continue without accepting a sub quest

 summary
 main quest [ A - Survive , B - Escape ]